nvmitsme/Toronto-Business-Analysis-of-Tea-shop/README.md

 There are same neighborhood some places have a high demand while there are others hardly getting any profit.
 So if I wanna open a tea store, where would be a nice place to open my first store?
 The objective of the following analysis is to check where would be popular in a determined neighborhood, and which neighborhood has a better acceptance for that kind.
 This capstone would be interesting for those who wanna open a tea store and have no idea where to open.

+### 2) Who would be interesting at the capstone?

+This capstone would be interesting for those who wanna open a tea store and have no idea where to open.

+Investor
+Entrepreneur
+Tea supplier
+Asian restaurants

+### 3) Data that you can get from this capstone

+Top venues of Toronto in different sectors
+Market demand (cluster)
+Best place to open a tea store
+Where do you have more competitor etc.

-### 2) Description of the data and how it will be used to solve the problem.
+### 4) Description of the data and how it will be used to solve the problem.

 Considering the problem mentioned, the following data will be used to solve the problem: